Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to display all the lines in the file that do not contain the word bin
+My readme on how to display all lines of the file starting with a letter